-There's a robot on the trading floor Bookmark has been added
+There's a robot on the trading floor has been saved

 Stories of our impact